 Listen to an audio version of this post:

-Which laws that protect school children involve technology?
+Technology laws that protect children

 While students are being educated in publicly-funded schools, it makes sense that government entities establish laws these institutions must follow.
 Technology solutions now support the task of enforcing laws that protect children and education communities.
+Content filtering for schools plays a vital role in ensuring compliance with these laws, particularly in the context of online safety.

-There are three federal laws protecting children in the school setting.
-One covers personal information collection for marketing to children, while another protects student education records.
 The third is the Children’s Internet Protection Act or CIPA.
 It helps prevent students from accessing inappropriate content while learning online and is administered by the Federal Communications Commission.

-Why are K-12 schools required by law to filter the internet?
+Why K-12 schools are required by law to filter the internet

 Most people know that content filters help prevent students from accessing inappropriate content online.
 Certain types of content could have negative consequences for learners as they grow and develop.
 This is increasingly important as school 1:1 device use becomes more common in classrooms with younger learners.